 Power-violence can be a tough jar of pickles to open.
 With it’s impenetrable song structures, dissonant melodies, and broken telephone production; the genre feels almost set up loose the audience.
 Blank Side’s EP ‘Etheric’ does a pretty good job making the more challenging elements of the music accessible.

 What an odyssey the career of Against Me! has been; from anarcho-folkpunk, through mid-western americana, to transgendered themed rock’n’roll.
 Ever since quitting the teenage politics of anarchism, Tom/Laura has been missing a muse or subject to his/her writing.
 ‘Searching for a Former Clarity’ was mostly about fan back-lash to selling out, ‘New Wave’ about the stale nature of modern music, ‘White Crosses’ was the band running out of lyrical steam.
-The most interesting moments on these records we’re the brief allusions to his double life as a women.

 Summer is over, technically.
 It gave us some new EPs and LPs from a couple of our favorite bands.
 Here’s 3 that earned a steady repeat on our black mirrors: